p>

 two steps in taking the kick.

-shall wear training shoes or similar footwear (with
+p) Players shall wear training shoes

-non-marking soles) and shin pads.
-Normal
+or similar footwear (with non-marking soles) and shin

-"outdoor" football boots or boots with blades are not
+boots with blades or with metal studs are not

 allowed.